pb593/battleship-matcher/README.md

 # battleship-matcher
-Battleship Matching Engine in Akka and Play2
+Battleship Matching Engine in Akka and Play2, using websockets